JuanPabloC/Plass/ReadMe.txt

 	3) CDCS button: This functionality will take you to the CDCS website with a WebView.
 	4) “Try Image”: This functionality will take you to another View where you can try Image Fetching.
 Here you can insert a link to an image online and it will be displayed in the image view.

-Enhancements from Project 2:

-	1) Added a HomeScreen for different functionalities
-	2) Table Views and adding new courses actually work now.
-	3) New better color and UI design
-	4) WebView with CDCS
-	5) Better “Add Course” Views
-	6) Implementation of Core Data
-	7) Better Organization of files

-Extra Credit:

-1) Use of Core Data
-2) Implementation of Animation and pop up view